 These goddess types are also not ingrained and non-alterable.
 The idea of therapy or conscious lifestyle changes is to discover and own your own inherent characteristics, and then curb or supplement them to create a balance that is more fulfilling to your ambitions.
 It could probably be argued that every woman needs a certain amount of Aphrodite in her.
 Whereas Aphrodite woman would need some other goddess attributes in her, in order to avoid letting love and sex turn into a curse.

-No Responses to “Oh My Goddess!
+0 comments on “Oh My Goddess!
 Which Type are You in Bed?”